sylvaincom/pyds_lectures/README.md

-# pyds_lectures
-Python for Data Science lecture
+# Python for Data Science lectures